redhat-developer-demos/openshift-pipelines-workshop/README.md

 Example:
 `curl foo/quotes/random`

-### Workshop Optional Step 8: Push changes and see results
+### Workshop Optional Step 8: Make changes and see results

-This section is purposely kept terse.
-It is assumed that you have the technical skills for perform the steps listed.

-Step 1.
-Fork the repo at https://github.com/redhat-developer-demos/qotd.git to your own Github account.
-Step 2.
-Clone your repo to your local machine.
-Step 3.
-Change the source code in "main.go" in the "qotd" repo that you forked and cloned to your local PC.
-Step 4.
-Commit and push the change to your repo.
-Step 5.
-Delete the qotd-git resource: `tkn resource delete qotd-git`
-Step 6.
-Create the resource "qotd-git", pointing it to your repo. `tkn resource create`
-Step 7.
-Run the pipeline start command again. `tkn pipeline start qotd-build-and-deploy --last`
-Step 8.
-When the build is complete, view the resulting changes.

-Hint: This is a good command to run in a bash terminal session:
+In this optional step, the git repo location is changed and the pipeline is started.
+This will result in a different image being run.
+This change can be observed by running a `cURL` loop and watching the results.

+What we will do is change the value of the Pipeline Resource "qotd-git" to point to a differnet Github repo.

+Start by running the cURL command at the command line:

+(bash)
-`while true; do sleep 1; curl <<your route here>>/quotes/random; done`
+`while true; do sleep 1; curl <<your route here>>/writtenin; curl <<your route here>>/quotes/random; done`

-Or in PowerShell:
+(PowerShell)
-`While($true) { curl <<your route here>>/quotes/random; sleep 1 }`
+`While($true) { $(curl <<your route here>>writtenin).Content; $(curl <<your route here>>/quotes/random).Content; sleep 1 }`

+Use **one** of the following commands to change the Pipeline.
+Choose a command that will result in a language you *did not* choose earlier in the workshop.

+**NOTE**: The `oc patch` commands here *will not* work in PowerShell.
+You'll either need to run them at a Linux command line (using Windows Subsystem for Linux) or alter the YAML for the Pipeline Resource using the web dashboard.

+`oc patch pipelineresource -n pipelines-tutorial qotd-git --type=json -p '[{"op":"replace","path":"/spec/params/0/value","value":"https://github.com/donschenck/qotd-python.git"}]'`

+`oc patch pipelineresource -n pipelines-tutorial qotd-git --type=json -p '[{"op":"replace","path":"/spec/params/0/value","value":"https://github.com/donschenck/qotd-csharp.git"}]'`

+`oc patch pipelineresource -n pipelines-tutorial qotd-git --type=json -p '[{"op":"replace","path":"/spec/params/0/value","value":"https://github.com/redhat-developer-demos/qotd.git"}]'`

+Run the following command to re-run the pipeline:
+`tkn pipeline start qotd-build-and-deploy --last`

+This will start the pipeline using the new value for the source code Github repo.

+After a few minutes you should see the results of your cURL loop change.

 <p style="text-align: center;">This marks the end of this workshop.</p>